About Us

 Trhas is on the school site every day helping in every capacity: supporting the teachers in the classroom, watering the apple orchard and vegetable gardens, serving as composting toilet manager, and coordinating with the city administration.
 She regularly moves mountains.

-Please donate.
+Please support our children and families.
 Your tax-deductible donations are needed for the project to continue to completion.
-We now have built the first building, serving 147 kindergarteners and First Graders, aged 3 to 7, close to home.
+We now have built the first two classroom buildings, serving 285 kindergarteners, First, Second and Third Graders, close to home.
 For more information, contact us at info@communityproject.org

-Donation checks can be made out to “The Community Project: Ethiopia” and mailed to:
+Donation checks can be made out to “The Community Project” and mailed to:

 The Community Project